As stock slides, treadmill accidents pit Peloton against safety regulators

 Cowles said she had talked with Peloton officials earlier this year about a company TV ad that inadvertently showed an unsafe crib in the background.
 She asked them to remove it.
 They agreed.
 She said she came away with the impression that the company prioritized safety.

-Cowles said she was surprised to see Peloton clash with the CPSC over the treadmill accidents and then claim privacy was the reason the company at first refused to disclose a victim’s name to regulators.
+Cowles said she was surprised to see Peloton clash with the CPSC over the treadmill accidents and then claim privacy was the reason the company at first refused to disclose the name to regulators.

 “If you’re withholding information from them, you’re really impeding their ability to keep other consumers safe,” Cowles said.
 “The days that you’re waiting to get more information are days that consumers are unaware running on that thing.”